Childhood and Education Journey of Ric Flair in Timeline

 November 11, 2009: Marriage to Jacqueline "Jackie" Beems

-In May 2011, a warrant for Ric Flair's arrest was issued for being held in contempt of court for violating the terms of his settlement with Highspots Inc. regarding the NWA World Heavyweight Championship belt.
+In May 2011, a warrant for Ric Flair's arrest was issued for being held in contempt of court for violating the terms of his settlement with Highspots Inc., who claimed Flair had given them the NWA World Heavyweight Championship belt as collateral for a loan.
+If Flair had failed to comply, he could have potentially faced 90 days in jail.

 On December 3, 2012, Ric Flair announced in an interview that he would never wrestle again, owing chiefly to an on-air heart attack suffered by Jerry Lawler.